Stone-Path-Engineering/events/_posts/2025-11-20-firmware-fellowship.md

 Join us for Firmware Fellowship on the third Thursday of every month!
 This technical discussion focuses on embedded firmware development best practices and provides a forum for developers to share expertise and learn from each other.

-November's topic is Observability and Field Support.
-We'll discuss the tools and techniques to knowing how your devices are performing once they have been sent to your customers.
+December's topic is Supporting Non-technical Users.
+We'll discuss how we can best communicate with the non-developers we work with, including managers, the support team, and not least, the end users of our devices.

 At Firmware Fellowship, we meet in a casual lunch setting to share what we know and to learn from you!
 Don’t be afraid to join us, there won’t be any pop quizzes!